Steve Briggs, Director

 Kyler brings passion, young energy, and versatility to his teaching, always searching for moments to share and exchange his musical knowledge with students and colleagues.
 He offers hand-tailored lessons to a diversity of students, in both age and skill level.

 He has performed with the New York Voices and jazz fusion legend, Mike Stern, who showered him with praises: “he plays his heart out.”
 Nick can be found performing with Denzal Sinclaire and Juno winner, Kellylee Evans, as well as with neo-soul singer songwriter Ashley Bea, hip hop/rock party band Dead Penny Trio.
-He is currently working on music for his debut EP, which is scheduled for release in 2015.
+He is currently working on music for his debut EP.

 Throughout her 14-year teaching history, multi-instrumentalist Joëlle Westman has been a music educator for all ages in a wide variety of skill levels, and in many genres.
 She has advanced training in both classical and jazz vocal studies (2009 U of T Bachelor of Music in Jazz Performance with Christine Duncan).
 Joëlle also provides audition prep for postsecondary music education, as well as prep for RCM exams in voice, theory, and piano.
 Her main goal in the learning studio is to cultivate technique, dictation, arranging, composing, and improvising, through developing aspects of self-awareness and creativity.
 She teaches all styles, with a special love for teaching songwriting and arranging for pop music.